In the world’s most eager exporter of democracy, justice is as remote for some as it is for people living in the most troubled parts of the world.

-The UNIS Human Rights Project is an initiative at the United Nations International School (UNIS) that integrates the values of human dignity, equality and justice into teaching and learning.
-The program is a collaboration between UNIS and over sixty NYC schools, human rights, theatre, cultural and media organizations.
-The yearlong program is free to all New York City high school students and equips them with the skills to use photography, art and storytelling to advocate for human rights.
-Throughout the summer holiday and school year, students investigate, document, organize, educate others about local human rights issues and advocate for policy changes.
+The UNIS Human Rights Project is an initiative at the United Nations International School in New York City that integrates the values of human dignity and justice into teaching and learning.
+The program emerged out of a desire to learn from and support local community organizations in their efforts to bring about social justice.
+Established in 2014 in partnership with PROOF: Media for Social Justice, we are a free human rights education program dedicated to equipping high school students with skills in photojournalism and storytelling to advocate for human rights.
+Through our photography, journalism, oral history and theatre programs, students investigate, document, organize, educate and advocate for policy changes.

 ORGANIZE, EDUCATE AND ADVOCATE

 In the final component of the project, students organize events to raise awareness of the issue and take action to change unjust policies.